realworldocaml/book/book/gadts/README.md

 to those shortly.)

-Note that the type of the eval function is exactly the polymorphic one that we wanted, as opposed to the phantom type case, where we had two different versions of `eval`, one for int, and one for bool.
+Note that the type of the eval function is exactly the polymorphic one that we wanted, as opposed to the phantom-type version, where we had two different versions of `eval`, one for int, and one for bool.

 ### Type annotations and locally abstract types